Self-Storage Tips List

 9. Clear the air.
 If you’re storing a gas-powered lawnmower or leaf blower, prevent unpleasant odors by draining the tank before you put it in your unit.

-10. Be prepared.
-Keep an extra emergency preparedness kit in your self storage unit.
+10. Emergency-preparedness.
+Keep an extra emergency preparedness kit in your self-storage unit.
 If your home is inaccessible, you’ll have a second supply resource.

 Packing Tips List

 1. Be prepared.
 Gather all the materials and supplies you need before you start: boxes, tape, packing materials, markers, furniture covers and so on.